Skip to main content

 Estimated net hourly$13–$22

-• Commercial insurance gap — Your personal auto insurance may not cover you while driving for Uber.
-Consider a rideshare endorsement ($15-30/month) to close the coverage gap.
+• Commercial insurance gap — your personal auto policy may not cover you while driving for Uber.
+Add a rideshare endorsement ($15–30/month) to close the coverage gap.

-• Phone data plan — Always-on GPS and the Uber driver app use significant data.
-Budget for an unlimited plan if you don't already have one.
+• Phone data plan — always-on GPS + Driver app uses heavy data.
+Budget for an unlimited plan.

-• Parking and airport fees — Some airports charge for waiting in the rideshare queue.
-Downtown parking between rides can add up.
+• Parking + airport fees — some airports charge for rideshare-queue waiting.
+Downtown parking between rides adds up.

 Government commute hours (6:30–9:30 AM, 3:30–7 PM), Adams Morgan and U Street on weekends (9 PM–2 AM).
-During these peak times, surge pricing is more likely, which can significantly increase your per-trip earnings.
+Surge pricing is more likely during these windows, and it materially changes your per-trip earnings.

 Washington DC is served by DCA and IAD airports.
-Airport pickup and drop-off rides are among the highest-paying trips in the Washington DC market.
-Uber has designated pickup zones at each terminal — familiarize yourself with these locations to minimize wait times and maximize ride efficiency.
+Airport runs are usually the highest-paying single rides in Washington DC.
+Learn the designated pickup zones and the queue system at each terminal — it'll cut your wait time and let you stack consecutive airport trips.

 DC requires a separate for-hire vehicle license.
 DCA (Reagan National) is the closest airport to downtown with quick, frequent rides.
 IAD (Dulles) is 30 miles out, so airport trips from/to the city are very lucrative ($50–75).
 Government workers have predictable commute patterns.
 Embassy Row and Georgetown have high-income riders.
 The Smithsonian museums, monuments, and the National Mall generate year-round tourist demand.
 Inauguration events, cherry blossom season, and the 4th of July fireworks are the biggest annual surge periods.